ISE-S46/CSV-lens/README.md

 - **Database (Containerized)**:

-    - PostgreSQL: The primary data store for user information and all uploaded CSV data.
+    - PostgreSQL: The primary data store for user information and uploaded CSV metadata.

+    - MongoDB: The primary data store for CSV rows based on the metadata in PostgreSQL.

-    - Docker: The Database runs in its own Docker container.
+    - Docker: Databases runs in its own Docker container.

 Communication between containers happens over an internal Docker network, while the User Browser interacts with Nginx on exposed ports.